 You can change the proxy target configuration to include optional configuration of a CoA/DM secret if it is different from the authorization shared secret.

-The primary dictionary is used when parsing incoming CoA/DM requests.
+The master dictionary is used when parsing incoming CoA/DM requests.

 To prevent performance degradation, if this feature is enabled, the CST fields (Sbr_NasClientName, Sbr_NasDeviceModel, Sbr_ProxyRealm, and Sbr_ProxyState) need to be configured.
 This can be done by modifying the CurrentSessions.sql file for the cluster version, or the IncludeDynAuth parameter in the [Configuration] section of dbclusterlocal.gen for the standalone version.
 The CurrentSessions.sql file has the fields for Proxy CoA/DM included but commented out, to make it easier to configure these fields in the cluster version.

 ShowSessions.sh does not display the Sbr_NasClientName, Sbr_NasDeviceModel, Sbr_ProxyRealm, and Sbr_ProxyState fields, unless you modify the script to do so.

 You need to modify the dbc_mapping.xml file to add the new Funk-NAS-Identifier, Funk-Device-Model, and Funk-Proxy-State fields to query results.
 A new version of dbc_mapping.xml includes these new fields in the lines that are commented out.

 The DynAuth-Thread-Flood-Info parameter in the [Status] section of the radius.ini file controls whether the DynAuth thread and flood information is printed in the status log during status reports.
 It defaults to “no.”